 It’s hard to argue with the staying power of Def Leppard.
-The band, which has been going strong since 1977, has been a fixture of SiriusXM channels like 80s on 8, Classic Rewind, Hair Nation and Ozzy’s Boneyard, thanks to an incredible catalogue of songs with big chorus’ and even bigger harmonies.
-Earlier this year, the band’s singer Joe Elliott became a SiriusXM DJ, hosting a monthly show on Deep Tracks, Songs From The Vaults
+The band, which has been going strong since 1977, has been a fixture of SiriusXM channels like 80s on 8, Classic Rewind, Hair Nation, and Ozzy’s Boneyard, thanks to an incredible catalogue of songs with big choruses and even bigger harmonies.
+Earlier this year, the band’s singer Joe Elliott became a SiriusXM DJ, hosting a monthly show on Deep Tracks, Songs from the Vault.

 This summer the band is also on the road with Journey, playing stadiums across North America in support of their brand new box set, The CD Collection Volume 1.
 It’s been a long time since I’ve been impressed with a box set, but the band and their record label, Universal/Mercury, have seriously gone out of their way to put together an essential compilation of the band’s most beloved work.
 Here’s what’s contained in the set:

 - A two disc live album recorded in 1983

 - A single disc collection of B-Sides and rarities

 - A mini cd replica of the band’s 1979 debut EP

 - Albums are stored in mini vinyl replicas